pincproject/PINC/photoemissionUserGuide.md

 2. Verify oMode is set as "mode" in methods in .ini

 3. IF current density and average energy of ph electron is known:
-  3a.
-Set currentDensity under "Object" in .ini file (amp/m^2) for each object 3b.
+  a.
+Set currentDensity under "Object" in .ini file (amp/m^2) for each object
+  b.
 Set phCurrentOn switch to 1 under "Object" in .ini file 3c.
 Set averageEnergyPH under "Object" in .ini file (Joule) for each object 3d.
 Make sure the following two lines are commented out in the objoAlloc function:
     oPlanckPhotonIntegral(ini, units, obj);